solankichirag2903/git-demo/README.md

 # git-demo
-this is my first git hub reos
+this is my first git hub repository
-Author - Chirag Solanki
+Author - chiragms